jliu69/gifs_finder/README.md

 # gifs_finder

-1. It contains RestKit which is installed via CocoaPods.

-2. Have the following frameworks added in:
+This project reads in images from server via RestKit and display them into a table view.
+Also provide searching capability that allow user entering keywords and refresh table view with search results.

+For each image, user can copy it into a clipboard, or share it via SMS.

+The RestKit framework is already installed in, and project has added in the following frameworks:
 SystemConfiguration.framework
 MobileCoreServices.framework
 MessageUI.framework

-3. Require to have iOS 7 or later on device.
+It is recommend to run on iOS 7 or later.

-4. The zip file for the completed project can be downloaded from DropBox: https://www.dropbox.com/s/auc41jus7a2y4o9/gifs_finder.zip?dl=0
+For reference, the zip file of the full project can be downloaded from: https://www.dropbox.com/s/auc41jus7a2y4o9/gifs_finder.zip?dl=0